|

 ensuring adequate protection during foul weather crossings.

 As in the case of the promenade space, on the shelter-deck, adequate portable sparred seats were provided.
-Although the crossing is only short, great care was taken in

 the planning and decoration of the passenger accommodation so as to provide